 Universal Orlando is one of our favorite theme parks.
-It has incredible attractions and we love that we feel like we step inside the stories that we love.
-We have visited many times in the last few years and today I am sharing our 7 Universal Orlando tips for your first visit.
+We have visited many times as annual pass holders the last few years, and today I am sharing our Universal Orlando tips and secrets for your first visit.

 There are two theme parks and one water park at the Universal Orlando Resort.
-They are Universal Studios, Islands of Adventure, and Volcano Bay.
-There is also a shopping, dining, and entertainment area called CityWalk that connects the two theme parks.
+They are Universal Studios Florida, Islands of Adventure, and Volcano Bay.
+There is also a shopping, dining, and entertainment area called Universal CityWalk that connects the two theme parks.

 - Arrive Early